Dederang BESS

 Privacy Policy download here | Complaints Handling Procedure download here

-Mint Renewables acknowledges the Traditional Custodians of country throughout Australia and their continuing connection to land, waters and community.
+Mint Renewables will engage meaningfully with First Nations People of Australia and mana whenua of Aotearoa to develop long term relationships based on respect and understanding.
+Mint Renewables acknowledges the Traditional Custodians of country and their continuing connection to land, waters and community.
 We pay our respects to their Elders past and present.